knwin/Building-Footprint-Extraction-From-Satellite-Images-With-Deep-Learning/README.md

 # Weights

-Pretrained weights can be seen here.
+Pretrained weights can be seen under weights folder

+# Datasets

+Datasets used in our training process can be found under this folder.
+Labelme annotation is used to produce binary mask file.

+<p>Bianry mask images can be exported from labelme json format using the following syntax: </p> <br>

+> <code> labelme_json_to_dataset Clip_final_hlaing_thar_yar11.json -o Labelme_Output_data </code>